 Class 9 built dens using den building poles and branches.
 They learned how to drag them safely and how to make a strong shelter.
 You can see their fantastic “tree cookies” hanging outside forest school They sawed, drilled, threaded and decorated the wood cookies themselves.

-We are looking forward to seeing what the next half term will bring.
+We are looking forward to seeing what the next School Year will bring.

 Pictures of the children's activities can be found in the Classes section of this website.